10 Ways to Maximize Downtime in Your Construction Business

 Start next year off right by conducting safety training for your employees.

 Will it have been a year or more since your last safety training?
-Then it’s time for a refresher course, especially if you’ve added new equipment and machinery, are taking on new types of construction projects, or will working the crews longer hours.
+Then it’s time for a refresher course, especially if you’ve added new equipment and machinery, are taking on new types of construction projects, or will be working longer hours.

 Make sure you’re meeting Occupational Safety and Health Administration (OSHA) requirements for safety training, and don’t forget about any site- or task-specific training your team may need.
 Visit the OSHA website for more information about construction industry safety regulations as well as resources to help you meet OSHA’s guidelines.